 Identify direct URL for Windows Update driver

-Here is a method through which you can identify direct URL for a Windows Update driver in Windows 10/8/7.
-This method involves following steps as follows:
+Here is a method through which you can identify a direct URL for a Windows Update driver in Windows 10/8/7.
+This method involves the following steps as follows:

 - Stopping Windows update service

 - Cleaning up the local Windows Update cache